KRFOSS/kali-docs/development/packaging-apps-with-kaboxer/index.md

 privileges: at least membership in the `docker` or `kaboxer` groups.

-Note that if the build fails, kaboxer will not provide much information to figure out what's going wrong.
-In that case, you should try to build your docker image directly with `docker build` so that you can see the precise error message.
+Note that if the build fails, Kaboxer will not provide much information to figure out what's going wrong.
+In that case, you should try to build your Docker image directly with `docker build` so that you can see the precise error message.
 Here's how you would do that (you need membership in the `docker` group, or root rights):